The Better Angels of Our Nature

-The Better Angels of Our Nature: Why Violence Has Declined (Note: Published as The Better Angels of Our Nature: The Decline of Violence in History and Its Causes (hardback) and The Better Angels of Our Nature: A History of Violence and Humanity (paperback) in the United Kingdom.) is a 2011 book by Steven Pinker, in which the author argues that violence in the world has declined both in the long run and in the short run and suggests explanations as to why this has occurred.
+The Better Angels of Our Nature: Why Violence Has Declined (Note: Published as The Better Angels of Our Nature: The Decline of Violence in History and Its Causes (hardback) and The Better Angels of Our Nature: A History of Violence and Humanity (paperback) in the United Kingdom.) is a 2011 book by Steven Pinker, in which the author argues that violence in the world has declined in both the short and the long term and attempts to explain why.
 The book uses data documenting declining violence across time and geography.
 This paints a picture of massive declines in the violence of all forms, from war, to improved treatment of children.
 He highlights the role of nation-state monopolies on force, of commerce (making other people become more valuable alive than dead), of increased literacy and communication (promoting empathy), as well as a rise in a rational problem-solving orientation as possible causes of this decline in violence.
 He notes that paradoxically, our impression of violence has not tracked this decline, perhaps because of increased communication, and that further decline is not inevitable, but is contingent on forces harnessing our better motivations such as empathy and increases in reason.